davidde/notes/git.md

 * `git reset 6f16fb26b3294 src/app/app.js`
 Reset a specific file (app.js) to the state of a previous commit.

+* `git reset 6f16fb26b3294 (--hard)`
+Undo all commits that came after 6f16fb26b3294!
+--hard: will also get rid of everything you've done since then; all these commits will be lost from the working directory.
+In this case, since they were previously committed, you could still retrieve them using [git reflog](#-git-reflog).

-* `git reset HEAD~ (--hard)`
+* `git reset HEAD~ (--soft/--mixed/--hard/--keep)`
-Undo the latest commit, the staged/tracked files will no longer be staged/tracked.
+  Undo the last commit from the current branch.
   (HEAD is a pointer to the most recent git commit in a specific branch;
   detached head means the head does not point to the most recent commit.
   This happens when you move the head back in time by checking out a specific commit hash)
+  * `--soft`: The file changes remain in your working directory and are still staged.
+  * `--mixed`: Default mode; the file changes remain in your working directory but are no longer staged.
+  * `--hard`: Also reset the working directory, so any uncommitted changes will be lost.
+Note that it is impossible for git to restore files that were never committed in the first place, so be careful using this command!
+  * `--keep`: Basically a safer version of --hard; only reset the files for which the specified commit (in this case `HEAD~`) differs from the current HEAD.
+It aborts the reset if any of these files have uncommitted changes.

+  **Note:**
   If the commit was already pushed to your remote, you will have to push the newly deleted version again with the --force flag to delete it from the remote:
   `git push origin master --force`

-* `git reset cffd76070aaebf82e4b (--hard)`
-Undo all commits that came after cffd76070aaebf82e4b!
---hard: will also get rid of everything you've done since then;
-all unpublished commits will be lost from your hard disk.
+  Be aware this is a bad practice for public repos, since they might already have been cloned by other people.

 ### $ `git revert cffd76070aaebf82e4b`
 Undo only the changes that happened in this specific commit.